ThFriedrich/lammps_vscode/README.md

 ![Tasks](imgs/run_task.gif)

-- Differnt preconfigured run tasks can be executed
+- Different preconfigured run tasks can be executed
 - Path to Lammps executable must be set in the extensions settings
 - Tasks of `"type": "lmps"` can also be configured manually in a tasks.json file